Servoy/aggridservices/README.md

 * iconConfig

 Used to customize the icons of the grids.
-There is a helper api function to create an iconConfig, that can be usefull as it has predefined icon keys, ex. plugins.groupingtableDefaultConfig.createIconConfig
+There is a helper api function to create an iconConfig, that can be usefull as it has predefined icon keys, ex. plugins.ngDataGrid.createIconConfig

 * toolPanelConfig

 Used to customize the tool panel of the grids.
-There is a helper api function to create an toolPanelConfig, that can be usefull as it has predefined tool panel option keys, ex. plugins.groupingtableDefaultConfig.createToolPanelConfig
+There is a helper api function to create an toolPanelConfig, that can be usefull as it has predefined tool panel option keys, ex. plugins.ngDataGrid.createToolPanelConfig

 * gridOptions